 Bedfordshire and Luton Archives and Records Service

-Please note: Due to circumstances beyond our control the service will be short of staff for the foreseeable future.
-With this in mind we would be grateful if, from now on, anyone wanting to visit us would let us know in advance.
-Please contact us by telephone (01234-228833) or e-mail (firstname.lastname@example.org) saying when you would like to visit and an idea of what material you would like to see.
-We hope to be able to accommodate your visit but may have to advise you that we will be better able to meet your needs on another day.
+We ask that you book an appointment before visiting.
+Please contact us by telephone (01234 228833) or by email (email@example.com) saying when you would like to visit and an idea of what material you would like to see.
+We hope to be able to accommodate your visit but may have to advise you that we may be better able to meet your needs on another day.